Mexhit Haxhiu: International career

 He made his debut for Albania in an October 1964 friendly match against Algeria and earned a total of 3 caps, scoring 1 goal.
 His final international was a November 1965 FIFA World Cup qualification match against Northern Ireland, since he was not allowed in the national team by the communist leaders from 1966.

 Managerial career

 He later coached at Flamurtari and Bylis as well as the national team under-16.
 In December 2014 he was appointed director of the Flamurtari Vlorë youth academy.

 Personal life

-Haxhiu is married to Fathbarda and they have two sons, Saimir and Gertin.
+Haxhiu is married to Fathbarda and they have two sons, Saimir and Gerdin.

 The defection of his father in December 1944 had much impact on his life and football career and he would only meet his father again after 47 years in Paris in March 1991, after the infamous European qualification match away against France, when many players then also defected to Western Europe.
 They met again on his father's return to Albania only in September 1992 and Dalip died in December 1993.
 In 2015, Haxhiu published his biography called Katroni i Kuq (Red Card).